matthew-brett/pydagogue/curious_git.rst

 Git supports *aliases:* new names given to command combinations.
-Let's make this handy shortlog an alias, so we only have to type ``git slog`` to get this compact log:
+Let's make this handy shortlog an alias, so we only have to type ``git slog`` to get this compact log.

 .. prizerun::